Medications for schizophrenia

 • Difficulty peeing

-• Impaired vision (for example, blurred vision)
+• Vision problems (for example, blurred vision)

-• Dizziness and headache
+• Dizziness and headaches

 • Tiredness and lack of drive

 In rare cases, people may have an irregular heartbeat or serious blood-cell-production problems.
 Regular blood tests are done for this reason.
+The risk of pneumonia can also increase somewhat.

 Some types of abnormal movement only develop after the medication has been taken for a long time, sometimes even years.
 In that case, it often lasts for a long time and is difficult to treat.